 1. Do they have an assistant or transaction coordinator?

-Be very wary of any agent/broker who thinks they can go it alone, or with the help of one person!
+Be very wary of any agent/broker who thinks that they can go it alone, or with the help of just one person!

-If this property is marketed the way it should be there is no way one or two people could handle the amount of showings, emails, calls, offers, and requests, that are going to come pouring in!
+If your property is marketed properly, there is no way that one or two people could handle the amount of showings, emails, calls, offers, and requests, that are going to come pouring in!
 Something will get lost in the chaos and often it is an offer that moves on to another property.

 2. How do they plan to market your property?